machine learning +

 Summary

-State-based retries give you full control.
-Track counts in state and use conditional edges to decide whether to retry.
+State-based retries give you full control over the retry loop.
+Track counts in state and use conditional edges to decide: try again or fall back.

-RetryPolicy handles retries automatically.
-Attach it to any node with retry=RetryPolicy(...) for exponential backoff out of the box.
+RetryPolicy handles retries for you.
+Bolt it onto any node with retry=RetryPolicy(...) and get exponential backoff out of the box.

-ToolNode’s handle_tool_errors catches tool exceptions and feeds them back to the LLM for self-correction.
+ToolNode’s handle_tool_errors catches tool crashes and feeds the error text back to the LLM, giving it a chance to self-correct.

-Error propagation lets downstream nodes react to upstream failures.
-Add an errors list to your state and check it before processing.
+Error tracking through state lets downstream nodes react to upstream trouble.
+Add an errors list to your state and check it before doing any work.

 Practice exercise: build an agent with two tools where one is unreliable.
 Add RetryPolicy to the tools node, handle_tool_errors=True to ToolNode, and a fallback agent node that responds without tools when all else fails.